Phishing and Spoofing Identity Theft Schemes

 Most people know it simply as text messaging, but the technical term is SMS (Short Message Service).
 SMS is a service for sending short messages of up to 160 characters (224 characters if using a 5-bit mode) to mobile devices.

 SMS Spoofing is a new technology that uses the short message service (SMS) to set who the messages appear to come from by replacing the originating mobile phone number with alphanumeric text.
 In truth, conducting SMS spoofing has a legitimate purpose but can also be used to impersonate another person, company, or product.
-SMS spoofing is a common technique that scammers love to use, both to steal your information, but also to annoy you.
+SMS spoofing is a common technique that scammers love to use to steal your information and annoy you.

 File a Complaint about AOL Email Fraud